opencaesar/oml-tutorials/tutorial5.md

 9. Click the Add button again in the `Dependencies` tab and in the dialog search for `rosetta` and select the `io.opencaesar.rosetta.sirius.viewpoint` item and click Add.
 Save the `MANIFEST.MF` editor and close it.

+Note: The versions of the new dependencies you added will correspond to the version of Rosetta you installed (i.e., they do not have to match the picture).

 	<img src="assets/tutorial5/Add-Manifest-Dependencies.png" width="100%" style="border:1px groove black;"/>

 10. Back in the odesign editor, right click on the `defaultpackage.Services` node and select Copy.
-Then, right click on the `person1` node, and select Paste.
+Then, right click on the `persons` node, and select Paste.
 Repeat the paste a total of 4 times.
 Now, click on each of the pasted services and edit them in the Property Sheet view to the following class names.
 Save the editor after.

 - io.opencaesar.oml.util.OmlRead
 - io.opencaesar.oml.util.OmlSearch